Luminoid/blog/source/_posts/Combine-vs-RxSwift-vs-Swift-Collections.md

 }
 ```

 RxSwift's `RxTest` virtual-time scheduler is genuinely excellent for time-based tests (debounce, throttle, retry intervals).
-Combine's official testing story is weaker; the community settled on [`combine-schedulers`](https://github.com/pointfreeco/combine-schedulers) for the equivalent.
+Combine's official testing story is weaker; the community settled on [`combine-schedulers`](https://github.com/pointfreeco/combine-schedulers) for the Combine equivalent, and [`swift-clocks`](https://github.com/pointfreeco/swift-clocks) for the `async`/`await` side.

 ## Other "values over time" structures in the Swift ecosystem